Michael Avenatti Says He’s Looking Forward To The Indictment Of Nike Amidst Ongoing Extortion Case

 “I’m looking forward to the executives of Nike being led away in handcuffs,” he said.
 “And I’m looking forward to the indictment of Nike.”

 Avenatti is currently accusing Nike of paying families of high-school basketball players to encourage them to send their kids to colleges sponsored by the company.
 On Wednesday, he took to his Twitter account to share documents that he claims are proof that Nike did this to recruit DeAndre Ayton, who is currently a rookie at the Phoenix Suns, Yahoo News reports.
-Avennatti accused Nike of paying Ayton’s family $10,000 in cash so that they could avoid discovery by the authorities.
+Avenatti accused Nike of paying Ayton’s family $10,000 in cash so that they could avoid discovery by the authorities.

 Nike has claimed that Avenatti threatened to make these allegations public if they did not pay him and his alleged co-conspirator Mark Geragos millions of dollars.
 Avenatti was arrested less than an hour after tweeting about an upcoming press conference where he promised to expose the company.